Building a WebView for iOS and macOS in SwiftUI

 #endif

-Since both platforms will setup WKWebView
+Since both platforms setup WKWebView

 private extension WebView {